omznc/futures-leaders-summit-web/README.md

 #### SEO

-Each page folder contains a `head.tsx` file that contains the SEO information for that page.
+Each page contains a `metadata` export that uses NextJS 13.2's new SEO system.
+Re-usable SEO variables should be stored in `src/helpers/seo.ts` (`@helpers/seo`).

-That is the only place where SEO information should be stored, unless it is global information that applies to all pages.

-Repetitive information should be stored in the `src/helpers/seo.ts` (`@helpers/seo`) file.

 ### Interfaces